mratsim/weave/README.md

 In contrast, classic task parallelism can only express control-flow dependencies (i.e. parent-child function calls relationships) and classic tasks are eagerly scheduled.

-In the litterature, it is also called:
+In the literature, it is also called:
 - Stream parallelism
 - Pipeline parallelism
 - Graph parallelism